hashicorp/packer/website/source/docs/provisioners/file.html.md

 First, the destination directory must already exist.
 If you need to create it, use a shell provisioner just prior to the file provisioner in order to create the directory.
 If the destination directory does not exist, the file provisioner may succeed, but it will have undefined results.
-Note that the `docker` builder does not have this requirement.
-It will create any needed destination directories, but it's generally best practice to not rely on this behavior.

 Next, the existence of a trailing slash on the source path will determine whether the directory name will be embedded within the destination, or whether